 Through the programme, we also aim to make a positive contribution to individuals and communities in line with our status as a Catholic University with strong values of service.

-Students can apply for an accredited award that will appear on the HEAR for each volunteering opportunity they carry out, but must meet the following criteria:
+Students can apply for validation of their volunteering hours and an award that will appear on the HEAR for each volunteering opportunity they carry out, but must meet the following criteria:

 - Unpaid and carried out in the UK.